zx80/flask-simple-auth/docs/TUTORIAL.md

                                         http://localhost:5000/hello-me  # 200
 ```

-Also append these same tests to `test.py`, and run them with `pytest`.
+Also append these same tests to `test.py`, and run them with `pytest`:

 ```python
 def test_token_authn(client):